Corrina, Corrina (film)

 Corrina, Corrina is a 1994 American comedy-drama film set in the Los Angeles suburbs of the 1950s about a widower (Ray Liotta) who hires a housekeeper/nanny (Whoopi Goldberg) to care for his daughter (Tina Majorino).
 It was written and directed by Jessie Nelson, in her feature film directing debut.
 It was the final film in which Don Ameche starred; he died shortly after filming was completed.

+Corrina, Corrina was released by New Line Cinema on August 12, 1994.
+The film received mixed reviews from critics and grossed $20.1 million against a $10-15 million budget.

 Plot

-In 1959 Los Angeles, jingle writer Manny Singer is a recent widower with a young daughter, Molly, who is grieving the death of her mother, Annie, and refuses to speak.
+In 1959 Los Angeles, jingle writer Manny Singer is a recent widower with a young daughter, Molly, who, grieving the death of her mother Annie, refuses to speak.
 Manny decides to hire a housekeeper-nanny to help fill the void of his wife's absence as he returns to work.

-The first housekeeper Manny hires quickly proves to be more than he bargained for, for starters Molly does not like her even spitting milk in the woman's face during a meal she made for the father and daughter.
-The father decides to fire her after she crawls in bed with him one night.
-He awakes and asks what she is doing, she replies "I'm doing everything a wife does, shouldn't I be getting everything a wife gets?"

-Soon afterward African-American Corrina Washington interviews for the position.
-Since Molly responds well to her, Manny hires Corrina, and she quickly forms a strong bond with Molly.
-By one or two nose taps, Corrina works out a system for Molly to communicate "yes" or "no" without having to speak.
-To help Molly heal from her mother's death, Corrina tells Molly that her mother is in heaven.
-Atheist Manny, whose wife was also atheist, objects to the religious indoctrination.
-Molly also begins to spend time with Corrina's family, who welcome her into their home and take her to church.
+Manny hires African-American Corrina Washington, who quickly forms a strong bond with Molly.
+To help Molly heal from her mother's death, Corrina tells her that her mother is in heaven.
+Atheist Manny, whose wife was also atheist, objects to religious indoctrination.
+Spending time with Corrina's family, who welcome her into their home, however, Molly begins to attend church.

 At an office party, Manny is introduced to Jenny, a perky divorcee with two young sons.
 Still struggling with losing Annie, Manny is not ready to date.
 Corrina's sister, Jevina, encourages her to date Anthony, a man of their race, but Corrina shows no interest.

 A grief-stricken Molly returns to an all-white school, where she is mocked for adding Corrina, the maid, to her family picture.
-Desperate to go home, she runs into Corrina's arms at the end of the day.
-That night, when Molly has a nightmare, Corrina tells Molly that she is allowed to be mad at her mother for dying.
+That night, when Molly has a nightmare, Corrina tells her that she is allowed to be mad at her mother for dying.
 Manny admits how hurt he is about losing Annie and how much he misses her too.
-When Corrina returns home late after dealing with Molly’s trauma, Jevina chastises Corrina for spending too much unpaid time with her employer’s family.
+When Corrina returns home late after dealing with Molly’s trauma, Jevina chastises her for spending too much unpaid time with her employer’s family.